 This post was written to help my clients.
-But it’s just as relevant for fellow content writers who struggle with the perennial problem of poorly written briefs.
+But it’s just as relevant for fellow content writers who struggle with the perennial problem of a poorly written freelancer’s brief.
 Please feel free to use this 5-step formula to create your own briefing template, or download one of my free templates here.

 Let me guess.
 You’ve used a freelance content writer in the past, and they ballsed the whole thing up.

 Their work wasn’t up to scratch.
 So, you sent it back with your comments and then had to write more notes on the next revision, and the one after that.
 The result was a mediocre mash-up of drafts and notes.

 It would have been quicker and easier to write the wretched thing yourself.
 If you had more time.

 But let me ask: What sort of brief did you give them?